Modernist monuments and sites to see in Barcelona

 Modernism in Barcelona is not only about Gaudi and his famous houses on Passeig de Gracia or Parc Güell.
-There is much more to explore and discover and you will be surprised by the number of modernist places and sites Barcelona has.
+There is much more to explore and discover and the number of modernist monuments and sites to see in Barcelona is actually surprising.

 Let’s follow the red circles on the route of Modernism!